centreon/centreon-collect/centreon-connector/README.md

 [Centreon Engine](https://github.com/centreon/centreon-engine).
 It is a low-level component of the [Centreon software suite](https://www.centreon.com).

-Centreon Connectors are released under the General Public License version 2 and is endorsed by the [Centreon company](https://www.centreon.com).
+Centreon Connectors are released under the Apache Software License version 2 and is endorsed by the [Centreon company](https://www.centreon.com).

 There are currently two open-source connectors :